codersforcauses/elucidate/README.md

 From the `client` directory, run the following command to install dependencies: `yarn install`

+### Install Recommended VS Code extensions

+1. Open a VS Code window from the `server` directory.
+2. Open the extensions tab on the left bar of VS Code.
+3. Search for `@recommended`.
+4. Install all extensions under the `workspace recommendations` tab.s
+5. Repeat the above but open a VS Code window from the `client` directory to install the frontend extensions.

 ## Setup commitlint

 Commitlint is a tool that enforces your commits to be semantically formatted under the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) format.